-Vendovi Island Preserve will be closed for the season as of October 1, 2020 (open through September 30).
+Vendovi Island Preserve is closed for the 2020 season as of October 1.

 This 217-acre island gem is small enough to explore in a day, but large enough to find a sense of solitude.
 Just under two miles of well-marked, interconnecting trails stitch together Vendovi’s tapestry of forests, meadows, and beaches.
 While you admire the sweeping vistas, take time to slow down and enjoy the close-up beauty, too.

 Douglas-fir and maple forest cloaks most of Vendovi’s uplands.
 You may notice that the understory of this forest is particularly rich, with tall salal, Oregon boxwood, sword fern, and salmonberry.
 This is, in large part, because deer are rare visitors to Vendovi Island.

 On the island’s south-facing slopes, the forest is interspersed with rocky prairies.
 In spring, these sunny openings sparkle with the colors of thousands of native wildflowers, including camas, paintbrush, and fawn lily.